• Skip to primary navigation

 Lowering the cholesterol level in a way can protect you from the risk of a heart attack.
 If there’s too much bad cholesterol in your body, most likely it will clog the arteries.

-When the arteries hardened, you may experience atherosclerosis which prevents the blood to flow through the arteries.
+When the arteries harden, you may experience atherosclerosis which prevents the blood from flowing through the arteries.
 This puts pressure on your heart to push blood.
 Likewise, the plaque accumulated in the arteries can lead to heart disease.

 When the coronary arteries are blocked by plaque, the flow of oxygen-rich blood toward the heart muscle is disrupted.
 This problem may cause angina which is a warning that you’re at risk of experiencing a heart attack.